Cart

 The exit of Alfa Romeo from motor sports

-But the consequences of the Global economic crisis had not stopped at motorsport at the beginning of the 1930s.
+But the consequences of the global economic crisis did not stop at motorsport at the beginning of the 1930s.
 All car manufacturers were struggling with massive problems.
-Especially Alfa Romeo, as they only offered luxury cars and sports cars.
+Especially Alfa Romeo, as it only had luxury bodies and sports cars in its range.
 But there was hardly any demand for them.
-Alfa Romeo had to save money wherever possible and officially retired from motorsport in 1932That Alfa Romeo did not completely disappear from the scene was thanks to Enzo Ferrari: He founded his own Motorsport Team, the "Scuderia Ferrari", and further developed the racing cars provided by Alfa Romeo.
+Alfa Romeo had to make savings wherever possible and officially retired from motorsport in 1932.
+It was thanks to Enzo Ferrari that Alfa Romeo did not completely disappear from the scene: he founded his own motorsport team, the ‘Scuderia Ferrari’, and further developed the racing cars provided by Alfa Romeo.

 The ‚Scuderia Ferrari‘ is born